developer-zebra/developer-zebra-site/src/ehs/3-1/guide/settings/index.md

 ------

 ### Wallpaper Stretching
-Used to enable/disable the background image for display in User Mode to be stretched to fill the screen.
+Used to enable/disable the background image for display in Admin and User Modes to be stretched to fill the screen.
 Disabled by default.
 Stretching is disabled if this value is unspecified. **See Wallpaper parameter for supported file format and location**.

 <img alt="" style="height:350px" src="2-7_wallpaper_stretch.png"/>